-Although Tom and I have distinct and passionate political opinions and views we chose, many moons ago, not to express them here.
+Although Tom and I have distinct and passionate political opinions and views, we chose, many moons ago, not to express them here.
 This is not an arena for espousing our political perceptions.

 This is a site to share the lives of two very much in-love senior citizens who left everything behind, selling everything we owned, to embark upon a worldwide journey living in various countries along the way, experiencing other cultures, wildlife, nature, and history.
 There is no place for politics here.

-Taking the political aspect out of such tragedies places them closer to our hearts with prayers and condolences for those who lost their lives and for the loved ones who are left to mourn and grieve their loses.
-Who among us can possibly grasp the magnitude of such losses unless they’ve sadly fallen prey to such sorrow?
+Taking the political aspect out of such tragedies places them closer to our hearts with prayers and condolences for those who lost their lives and for the loved ones who are left to mourn and grieve their losses.
+Who among us can grasp the magnitude of such losses unless they’ve sadly fallen prey to such sorrow?

 This week, as we have in many weeks, months, and years passed, stick close to the news hoping to glean a tidbit of information explaining how and why such horrors are perpetrated.

-The concept that “time heals all wounds” may provide a modicum of comfort in the minds of family and friends but when spoken by others it sounds weak and meaningless.
+The concept that “time heals all wounds” may provide a modicum of comfort in the minds of family and friends, but when spoken by others, it sounds weak and meaningless.

 Even the frequently spoken words, “Sorry for your loss” bespeaks an easy “out” rather than a more thoughtful, “No words I can say can ease your loss.
 Our love and prayers are with you and your family”… or, in many other ways, one may express heartfelt concern and compassion.

 As we continue in our world travels, as we mentioned in yesterday’s post, there is no country in the world safe from harm, not even our native country, the USA.
-We pray for the souls lost, their loved ones and for peace in the world.
+We pray for the souls lost, their loved ones, and for peace in the world.